microfossil/particle-classification-examples/docs/index.rst

 Welcome to the help and tutorial documentation for the ParticleTrieur program and particle classification Tensorflow library created by Ross Marchant.

-`Download ParticleTrieur 2.0.16-beta for MacOS <https://1drv.ms/u/s!AiQM7sVIv7fah4UWloNECbWrQXR0fA?e=GamlzG>`_
+`Download ParticleTrieur 2.0.17-beta for MacOS <https://1drv.ms/u/s!AiQM7sVIv7fah4UlKZ6a-R60-4Z0xw?e=tq0Bmc>`_

-`Download ParticleTrieur 2.0.16-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4UXZnJ8g4uHapSXYA?e=om2W9B>`_
+`Download ParticleTrieur 2.0.17-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4UkfT-qoeMT4wwrFg?e=fJG1hr>`_

+..
+Note:: What's new in 2.0.17-beta

+   - Fixed a bug that gave incorrect classifications for colour images.
+   - Added option to import a random subset of images.
+   - Added new network training options.

 Overview
 --------